cypherpunk-academy/2064/en/005_2021_Break-in in America.md

 Oskar: "All I know is that it's a matter of life and death!"

-He looked at her seriously.
+He looked at her thoughtfully.
-In Marlene, he never let go of his eyes.
+Marlene never let go of his eyes.
 She struggled with the rage that rose in her, her face turned red.
 Oskar looked back seriously and calmly.